openresty/opm/README.md

 When this key is not specified, then `opm build` will try to find the main module file automatically (which might be wrong though).

+You must not use absolute file paths or paths containing `..` as the value.

 This key is optional.

 [Back to TOC](#table-of-contents)